patricksurry/g3/README.md

 which injects the CSS into the HTML doc using a new class name and adds that class to the current list of classes.
 If *css* is not defined, return the current space-separated list of classes.
 This can be helpful to override the default style of child elements that are not directly stylable themselves.

+TODO: document the built-in styles that we inject, e.g. in g3.js, as well as the global helper defs defined in panel.js for blurs, drop shadows etc

 <a name="transformable" href="#transformable">#</a>
 **transformable** objects support